-Workplace smoking laws apply to enclosed indoor areas used by the general public, including restaurants that seat 30 or more, retail stores, and grocery stores.
-Exceptions include bowling alleys and bars.
+Workplace smoking laws apply to enclosed indoor areas used by the general public, including businesses, restaurants, retail stores, and grocery stores.
+Exceptions include bars.

-In Idaho, smoking areas must not be accessible to minors and must be separated from the rest of the building by a floor to ceiling partition.
+In Idaho, an employer with five or fewer employees may designate smoking areas as follows: Smoking areas must not be accessible to minors and must be separated from the rest of the building by a floor to ceiling partition.
 The areas also must not be the sole entrance to the workplace or restroom and must be located in an area where no employee is required to enter as part of the employee's work responsibilities.
 An employer must post "Warning: Smoking Permitted" signs in the area.

 Idaho doesn’t specifically require employers to provide workplace accommodations for nonsmoker employees.